dgerabagi/data-curation-environment/flattened_repo.md

 - **Description:** Outlines the plan to allow users to save and load their entire cycle history (`dce_history.json`), enabling them to manage multiple development threads or back up their work.
 - **Tags:** feature plan, phase 2, history, import, export, cycle management

 ### A62.
-DCE - Cycle 157 - Task Tracker (DEPRECATED)
+DCE - Cycle 157 - Task Tracker
-- **Description:** (Deprecated) A tracking document for the large number of feedback items and tasks from Cycle 157.
-Superseded by A65.
+- **Description:** A tracking document for the large number of feedback items and tasks from Cycle 157, used to manage the backlog for subsequent cycles.
-- **Tags:** bugs, tracking, issues, backlog, cycle 157, deprecated
+- **Tags:** bugs, tracking, issues, backlog, cycle 157

 ### A63.
-DCE - Cycle 158 - Task Tracker (DEPRECATED)
+DCE - Cycle 158 - Task Tracker
-- **Description:** (Deprecated) A tracking document for the large number of feedback items and tasks from Cycle 158.
-Superseded by A65.
+- **Description:** A tracking document for the large number of feedback items and tasks from Cycle 158, used to manage the backlog for subsequent cycles.
-- **Tags:** bugs, tracking, issues, backlog, cycle 158, deprecated
+- **Tags:** bugs, tracking, issues, backlog, cycle 158

 ### A64.
-DCE - Cycle 159 - Task Tracker (DEPRECATED)
+DCE - Cycle 159 - Task Tracker
-- **Description:** (Deprecated) A tracking document for the large number of feedback items and tasks from Cycle 159.
-Superseded by A65.
+- **Description:** A tracking document for the large number of feedback items and tasks from Cycle 159, used to manage the backlog for subsequent cycles.
-- **Tags:** bugs, tracking, issues, backlog, cycle 159, deprecated
+- **Tags:** bugs, tracking, issues, backlog, cycle 159

 ### A65.
 DCE - Universal Task Checklist
 - **Description:** A universal checklist for organizing development tasks by file, focusing on complexity in terms of token count and estimated cycles for completion.